 - 1. Yahweh Heard.
 Yahweh heard those who feared Yahweh speaking to one another and Yahweh wrote a book of remembrance. - 2.
 Yahweh Had the Book of Remembrance Written in the Presence of God.
-The Book of Remembrance was written in the presence of Yahweh. - 3.
-Written for Them.
-Yahweh wrote the Book of Remembrance for those people who fear Yahweh. - 4.
-Content.
-The Book of Remembrance concerns the people who fear Yahweh and esteem Him.
+The Book of Remembrance was written in the presence of Yahweh.

-62 See pages 1548-1549 of the Study Bible.
+64See pages 1548-1549 of the Study Bible.

-In Revelation 20:12, page 1938, Jesus sits upon a great white throne for judgment.
+65In Revelation 20:12, page 1938, Jesus sits upon a great white throne for judgment.
 Only unbelievers appear for judgment at the great white throne (see discussion below concerning the Book of Life).
 Books will be opened, including the Book of Life, which was written before the foundation of the world, and contains the names of the righteous (Philippians 4:3, page 1839; compare Psalm 69:28, page 921).
 Therefore, it seems likely that Book of Remembrance will also be opened at that time, because God will use it to judge the unsaved, as He said in Malachi 3:18, page 1497.